nifgraup/node-mime/README.md

 # mime

 Comprehensive MIME type mapping API.
 Includes all 600+ types and 800+ extensions defined by the Apache project, plus additional types submitted by the node.js community.
+This fork does not use node-specific path or filesystem API and is therefore browser-compatible.

 ## Install